DEEP ECOLOGY WORKSHOPS – SOME PARTICIPANTS COMMENTS

 I did work with the Australian Conservation

-Foundation in climate justice to support the people
+Foundation in climate justice to support the people of

-of the global south.
+part of the global south.

-And yeah, and then that led to my
+And yeah, and then that led to my master's

-justice, I just realised, yeah, the
+I just realised, yeah, the injustice

-And it's just such a testament to
+And it's just such a testament to me

-And I'm really grateful for how powerful
+I'm really grateful for how

 Oh, beautiful.
 Thank you so much, Miriam.